-Director Qualifications and Selection Process

-The Nominating and Corporate Governance Committee is responsible for reviewing with the Board the requisite skills and characteristics of new Board members, as well as the composition and size of the Board as a whole in the context of the needs of the full Board.
-This assessment will include members' qualification as independent, as well as consideration of diverse perspectives and experiences, and other characteristics, such as race/ethnicity, gender identity, sexual orientation, disability, military service, and nationality,.
-Nominees for directorship will be recommended to the Board by the Nominating and Corporate Governance Committee which will consider recommendations for nominees submitted by shareholders and addressed to the Chairman of the Nominating and Corporate Governance Committee, c/o the Office of the Secretary of the Company, One Congress Street, Boston, Massachusetts 02114 (facsimile number 617-664-8209).
-The Board may appoint directors to fill newly created directorships resulting from an increase in the size of the Board or vacancies resulting from death, resignation or disqualification of a director.
+Director Qualifications and Selection Process The Nominating and Corporate Governance Committee is responsible for reviewing with the Board the requisite skills and characteristics of new Board members, as well as the composition and size of the Board as a whole in the context of the needs of the full Board.
+This assessment will include members' qualification as independent, as well as consideration of diverse perspectives and experiences, and other characteristics, such as race/ethnicity, gender identity, sexual orientation, disability, military service, and nationality.
+Nominees for directorship will be recommended to the Board by the Nominating and Corporate Governance Committee which will consider recommendations for nominees submitted by shareholders and addressed to the Chairman of the Nominating and Corporate Governance Committee, c/o the Office of the Secretary of the Company, One Congress Street, Boston, "Executive Officer" when used in these Guidelines refers to the officers who have been designated as officers of the Company for purposes of Section 16 of the Securities Exchange Act of 1934, as amended.